 Snow Removal Policy

-When snow is one inch deep and accumulating, or icing conditions are present, a Public Safety Officer shall notify the Assistant Director of Facilities Management–Grounds Services.
+When snow is one inch deep and accumulating, or icing conditions are present, a Public Safety Officer shall notify the Assistant Director of Facilities Management, Grounds.

-- The Assistant Director of Facilities Management–Grounds Services will make an assessment where removal will be required and, if necessary, contact the snow removal contractor and Grounds Services employees.
+- The Assistant Director of Facilities Management, Grounds will make an assessment where removal will be required and, if necessary, contact the snow removal contractor and Grounds employees.

-- The Assistant Director of Facilities Management–Grounds Services will notify the Assistant Director of Facilities Management–Custodial Services of the need to clear and treat assigned areas.
+- The Assistant Director of Facilities Management, Grounds will notify the Assistant Director of Facilities Management, Custodial of the need to clear and treat assigned areas.

-The Assistant Director of Facilities Management–Grounds Services will coordinate the activities of the grounds personnel and the snow removal contractor in their execution of the removal of snow and ice from parking lots, internal campus walkways and street snow routes.
-The Assistant Director of Facilities Management–Grounds Services is to follow the priorities for clearing parking lots and street routes as noted in the Snow Removal Procedures and Priorities approved by the Director of Facilities Management; however, discretion must be exercised depending on the accumulation of snow, the status of classes and other scheduled campus events.
-The Director of Facilities Management will be consulted regarding the basic plan of execution.
+The Assistant Director of Facilities Management, Grounds will coordinate the activities of the grounds personnel and the snow removal contractor in their execution of the removal of snow and ice from parking lots, internal campus walkways and street snow routes.
+The Assistant Director of Facilities Management, Grounds is to follow the priorities for clearing parking lots and street routes as noted in the Snow Removal Procedures and Priorities approved by the University Engineer and Director of Facilities Management; however, discretion must be exercised depending on the accumulation of snow, the status of classes and other scheduled campus events.
+The University Engineer and Director of Facilities Management will be consulted regarding the basic plan of execution.

-The Director of Facilities Management will determine when Work Management is to be called in to help coordinate the effort.
+The University Engineer and Director of Facilities Management will determine when Work Management is to be called in to help coordinate the effort.

-Following initial notification, Safety & Transportation will barricade the entry to each U-drive.
+Following initial notification, Safety and Transportation will barricade the entry to each U-drive.

 Eight hours following notification, vehicles remaining in the U-drive are subject to towing to another, more accessible lot on campus